Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 ![mcp](./images/mcp.png "mcp")

-- If you want to test the mcp server with Jupyter
+- (OPTIONAL) - If you want to test the mcp server with Jupyter
 - The Jupyter notebook is helpful when learning how to interact with the MCP server.
    - See [./src/jupyter/mcp_test.ipynb](./src/jupyter/mcp_test.ipynb) and [./src/jupyter/simple_graph.ipynb](./src/jupyter/simple_graph.ipynb) for details on how to interact with the service.
 ~~~